menu

 Overview

 Burlington is a tiny village located in the state of Illinois.
 With a population of 528 people and just one neighborhood, Burlington is the 742nd largest community in Illinois.
-Burlington has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Burlington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Burlington real estate is some of the most expensive in Illinois, although Burlington house values don't compare to the most expensive real estate in the U.S.